-Milan Kolarević1, Branko Radičević1, Vladan Grković1, Zvonko Petrović1
+Milan Kolarević, Branko Radičević, Vladan Grković, Zvonko Petrović

-1 University of Kragujevac, Faculty of Mechanical and Civil Engineering Kraljevo, Serbia, kolarevic.m@mfkv.kg.ac.rs
+University of Kragujevac, Faculty of Mechanical and Civil Engineering in Kraljevo, Serbia

-Abstract - Airflow resistance is one of the main non-acoustic parameters, which shows the behaviour of porous materials sound-absorbing systems.
-TheSRPS ISO 9053 specifies two methods for measuring airflow resistance: a steady-state airflow method and an alternating airflow method.
+Abstract.
+Airflow resistance is one of the main non-acoustic parameters, which shows the behaviour of porous materials used in sound-absorbing systems.
+The standard SRPS ISO 9053 specifies two methods for measuring airflow resistance: a steady-state airflow method and an alternating airflow method.
 The paper presents the possibility of realization of the measurement system for measuring airflow resistance by using the existing laboratory equipment.
 The constant airflow is provided by a vacuum pump.
-The advantage of using this measurement system is a considerably lower price in comparison with commercial solutions, and the procession of measurement results which is not complete automated is seen as the weakness.
+The advantage of using this measurement system is a considerably lower price in comparison to commercial solutions, whereas the processing of measurement results which is not completely automated is regarded as a weakness.

-Keywords: determination of airflow resistance, porous acoustic materials, absorption coefficient
+Key words: determination of airflow resistance, porous acoustic materials, absorption coefficient